Aclima/dc_tutorial_public/README.md

 ## Description

 An example concentration file is needed to execute these codes.
-The size of the example file is too big to be push to github so will be shared through other means such as google drive
+The size of the example file is too big to be pushed to github so will be shared through other means such as google drive

 ***spatial_aggregation.py***:\
 Aggregates the hyperlocal concentration to census blocks